 Members are allowed to take guests out in a punt as long as there is a club member in each punt.
-The club member is responsible for the care and safety of the punt and its' occupants.
+The club member is responsible for the care and safety of the punt and its occupants.
 Regular guests are expected to join the boat club.
-It is possible to reserve a punt using the logbook contained in the locker at the Boathouse.
-Please state start and end time, which punt (Blue Punt, Green Punt) and the name of the lead member of your party.
-If you arrive late the booking will no longer apply.
+Punts can be reserved on FitClub.